nexotc/nexotc-docs/docs/compliance/partners-and-integrations.md

 # Partners & Integrations

 !!! note "Why Compliance Integrations Matter"
     NexOTC is non-custodial but fully aligned with global regulatory standards.
-We work with trusted partners to handle KYC, AML and identity verification in a way that protects user privacy while supporting auditability and legal reporting.
+We work with trusted partners to handle KYC, AML and Identity Verification in a way that protects user privacy while supporting auditability and legal reporting.

 ## Identity Verification (KYC/KYB)